Getting Started at CAPS

 What if I am returning for services?

 If you are returning to CAPS for services, you should let the front desk staff know this when you call to schedule services.
 They will find your previous information so that it is available to the counselor when you return.
-If you have attended an appointment with a counselor at CAPS within the past 6 months, you do not need to go through the triage phone screening process again, and the front desk will schedule you with your previous counselor.
-If you request to see another therapist or your previous therapist is no longer at CAPS, you will be schedule with a triage phone screening appointment.
+If you have attended an appointment with a counselor at CAPS within the past year, you do not usually need to go through the initial consultation process again, and the front desk will schedule you with your previous counselor.
+If you request to see another therapist or your previous therapist is no longer at CAPS, you will be contacted by a CAPS provider to discuss your needs and options for services.

-If you have not attended an appointment with a counselor at CAPS within the past 6 months, you will be required to go through the triage phone screening process.
-During the triage call, you may request to see your previous therapist or someone new for ongoing sessions.
+If you have not attended an appointment with a counselor at CAPS within the past 12 months, you will be required to go through the initial consultation process so we can discuss the nature of your concerns and develop an updated CAPS Support Plan.
+You may request to see your previous therapist or someone new when scheduling this initial consultation appointment.

 Required Forms for Intake